Japan Air Lines Cargo Flight 1045

-Japan Air Lines Cargo Flight 1045 was a charter flight on January 13, 1977, from Grant County, Washington, United States, to Tokyo, Japan, with a stopover in Anchorage, Alaska, United States.
-The flight crashed during the initial climb phase, shortly after takeoff from Anchorage, in part because the flight captain, Hugh L. Marsh, was intoxicated as shown by a blood alcohol level of 0.29; the co-pilot and the other crew were not impaired.
-All of those on board, including three flight crew members and two cattle handlers, were killed in the crash.
+Japan Air Lines Cargo Flight 1045 was a charter flight on January 13, 1977, from Grant County, Washington, to Tokyo, Japan, with a stopover in Anchorage, Alaska.
+The flight crashed during the initial climb shortly after takeoff from Anchorage, in part because the captain, Hugh L. Marsh, was intoxicated as shown by a blood alcohol level of 0.29; the co-pilot and the other crew were not impaired.
+All of those on board, including three flight crew members, were killed in the crash.

 Aircraft

 The aircraft involved in the accident was a Douglas DC-8-62AF, equipped with four Pratt & Whitney JT3D engines; registered JA8054 to JAL Cargo, a subsidiary of Japan Air Lines (JAL).
-The aircraft had a total of 19,744 flight hours, of which 8,708 were since that last major inspection and 45 since the last check.
-Records showed the aircraft had been maintained within Japanese, U.S., and ICAO recommendations.
+The aircraft had a total of 19,744 flight hours, of which 8,708 were since the last major inspection and 45 since the last check.
+Records showed the aircraft had been maintained within Japanese, American, and ICAO recommendations.